DistributedComputing/TD/README.md

 # DistributedComputing/TD

-This repository contains modular and reusable teaching materials used to build exercise sheets, practical assignments, and their corrections for the Distributed Computing course at Nantes Université.
+This repository contains modular and reusable teaching materials used to build exercise sheets and practical assignments for the Concurrent Programming and Distributed Systems courses at Nantes Université.

 See the [course organization](https://github.com/DistributedComputing/) for the course description and additional resources.